Briancbn/ros_vim_autocomplete/README.rst

 No additional configuration is needed for **Python**, as long as the library is included in the library ``PATH``.

-However, for **C++**, additional compilation flags need to be passed to YCM.
+However, for **C++**, additional compilation flags need to be passed to the YCM.
 This can be done through the ``compile_commands.json`` file, which can be generated at compilation time.

-But catkin/colcon generate this file in the ``<path-to-workspace>/build`` directory, and an additional `Python script`__ is needed to instruct YCM to look for the file in the correct directories.
+CATKIN/COLCON generate this file in the ``<path-to-workspace>/build`` directory which YCM cannot find automatically, and an additional `Python script`__ is needed to instruct YCM to look for the file in the correct directories.

 .. __: .ycm_extra_conf.py

-So first, navigate to the ROS workspace, which should contain the ``build``, ``src`` and ``install`` folders, and download the extra configuration.
+First, navigate to the ROS workspace, which should contain the ``build``, ``src`` and ``install`` folders, and download the extra configuration.
 Do remember to source the necessary dependencies or other workspaces if needed.